Bangkit-Academy-B21-CAP0237/MADANI/README.md

 #### Data Preparation

-We create our own data generator for the road extraction model.
+We create our own data generator for the road extraction model as we can see in the [03_Road_Extraction_Data_Preparation_and_Exploration.ipynb](https://github.com/Bangkit-Academy-B21-CAP0237/MADANI/blob/ec412e344e3d53ee3af96e007b05cda140239bb9/Machine%20Learning/03_Road_Extraction_Data_Preparation_and_Exploration.ipynb).
 First, we created two empty numpy arrays for each images and labels using [numpy.zeros](https://www.geeksforgeeks.org/numpy-zeros-python/), then we convert the satellite images and labels into arrays using [OpenCV](https://docs.opencv.org/master/) and append them into the created numpy arrays.
 This will make each empty numpy arrays filled with images and labels arrays.

 ##### Image Arrays